keikoproj/active-monitor/README.md

 - verify kube-dns by running DNS lookups on localhost
 - verify KIAM agent by running aws sts get-caller-identity on all available nodes

+With the Cluster/Namespace level, healthchecks can be run in any namespace provided namespace is already created.
+The `level` in the `HealthCheck` spec defines at which level it runs; it can be either `Namespace` or `Cluster`.

+When `level` is set to `Namespace`, Active-Monitor will create a `ServiceAccount` in the namespace as defined in the workflow spec, it will also create the `Role` and `RoleBinding` with namespace level permissions so that the `HealthChecks` in a namespace can be performed.

+When the `level` is set to be `Cluster` the Active-Monitor will create a `ServiceAccount` in the namespace as defined in the workflow spec, it will also create the `ClusterRole` and `ClusterRoleBinding` with cluster level permissions so that the `HealthChecks` in a cluster scope can be performed.

 ## Dependencies
 * [Go Language tools](golang.org)
 * Kubernetes command line tool (kubectl)